morfiq/fp_django/README.md

-Project: Django website to upload json file and display in a table
+Project: Django website to upload json file and then display in a table
 About:
 Django project to upload json file from a web page and store data in PostgreSQL database, display the same data in tabular format for logged in user.
 User registration and authentication also supported.